yunchenlo/Font2Font/README.md

 # Font.py

 ## How to solve Generator Failure from XXM to target font
-1. increase dataset picture number
+1. Increase dataset picture number
-2. increase complexity of discriminator
+2. Increase complexity of discriminator
-3. pretrain from (input:target font, output:target font) to ensure the generator initial state is correct
+3. Pretrain from (input:target font, output:target font) to ensure the generator initial state is correct
-4. create new loss term
+4. Create new loss term
 5. Find who cause the failure(encoder or generator)